 My stove was just used to heat water for dehydrated meals and coffees.
 I like to keep things simple and easy, especially when I’m exhausted from hiking all day.
 I use the 30g Vargo Titanium Triad multifuel stove with methylated spirit and find it economical on fuel.
 The Evernew 600ml titanium pot fits on it perfectly and was the right size for me.

 The only problem I had was shortage of fuel, but this was not a fault of the cook system.
 I’m going to have to take a little blame for that one.
 I did find that I could save quite a bit of fuel by not heating the water to boiling every time.
 Why boil the water for coffee and then let it cool down to drink?!
 My little finger was not a very accurate temperature gauge though; I’m pretty sure my coffees weren’t all at the recommended 85C.
+Using a reflective windscreen around and under the stove is also essential to save fuel.

 Water filter system